Chapter 14 : Confessions of depression, cousins and punches

 “I’ve always wanted a living doll,” says Siobhan, her eyes glazing over for a moment.
 She snaps out of her reverie and turns back to us.
 “Do you want to help us?”

 Save brother or be selfish and save self.
 I think I’ll go with the latter.
-He’ll be fine
+He’ll be fine.
+All powdered up and rouged, but fine.

 “No, I think we’ll go get some food,” I say, grabbing Scorpius’ arm.